palkeshpatel/restaurant_pos/STEPS.md

 # Restaurant POS System - Flutter App

 ## Project Overview

 This is a complete Restaurant Point of Sale (POS) system built with Flutter, featuring a modern UI with dark theme and comprehensive functionality for restaurant operations.

 ## Features Implemented

+1)Login secren (restorent login) email passwrd

+2)after login you get user LIST that user is emaploy of restorent show we show list of empaly in mobile with name,in bracket role,

+3)if user select witer role the he show 4 dights Pin Password sccreen

 ### 1. Authentication System

 - **6-digit PIN Login**: Secure authentication with PIN entry
 - **Demo PIN**: `123456` for testing
 - **PIN Display**: Visual feedback with circular indicators
 - **Number Pad**: Interactive number pad with clear and delete functions

 ### 2. Restaurant Floor Layout

 - **Cartoon Table Design**: Visual representation of restaurant tables
 - **Table Management**: Each table supports up to 4 customers
 - **Table Joining**: Canvas-based visualization for joining tables